Skullfiredevil/quick_evaluation/challenge7/challenge.md

 end.

-In PHP we have two very helpful functions we can use, firstly `file_get_contents(XXXX)` and secondly `file_put_contents(XXXX)`.
+In PHP we have two very helpful functions we can use, firstly `file_get_contents(XXXX)` and secondly `file_put_contents(XXXX, STRING_DATA)`.
 Where XXXX is the path to your file on disk, you can create an absolute path or a relative path for this one.
+In PHP all paths are strings and should be wrapped in quotes.

 To briefly cover the difference between path types look below: